MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 ##### For sites

-Sites are 'public' when 'Everyone except external users' is part of the site membership,  i.e., within site owners/members/visitors.
+Sites are 'public' when 'Everyone except external users' is part of the site membership,  that is, within site owners/members/visitors.
 This page provides details on which SharePoint groups have 'Everyone except external users', the date when it was added to the SharePoint group and by whom.

 :::image type="content" source="../Documents/GitHub/OfficeDocs-SharePoint-pr/SharePoint/SharePointOnline/media/data-access-governance/site-owner-view-foreeeu-groups.png" alt-text="sharepoint groups to which eeeu was added":::